VisualPredicator: Learning Abstract World Models with Neuro-Symbolic Predicates for Robot Planning: Conclusion

 \section{Conclusion}

 In this work, we introduced \textit{Neuro-Symbolic Predicates} (\textit{NSPs}), a novel representation that combines the flexibility of neural networks to represent open-ended, visually grounded concepts, and the interpretability and compositionality of symbolic representations, for planning.
 To support this, we developed an online algorithm for inventing \textit{NSPs} and learning abstract world models, which allows efficient acquisition of \textit{NSPs}.
 Our experiments across five simulated robotic domains demonstrated that our method outperforms existing approaches, including hierarchical reinforcement learning, VLM planning, and traditional symbolic predicates, particularly in terms of sample efficiency, generalization, and interpretability.
-Future work will focus on incorporating recovery mechanisms for failed plans, relaxing assumptions about skills, enhancing exploration efficiency, and scaling to partially observable and real-world domains.
+Exciting areas for future work include incorporating recovery mechanisms for failed plans, enhancing exploration efficiency, scaling to partially observable and real-world domains, and relaxing assumptions about skills leverage advances in policy synthesis \citep{liang2023code}, RL \citep{liang2024rma2, ma2023eureka}, or motion planning \citep{huang2024rekep}.

 \addtocontents{toc}{ } \startcontents[appendix] \printcontents[appendix]{}{1}{

 }